self-xdsd/self-blog/_posts/2020-02-28-hello-world.markdown

 # The Need For Management

 There are countless tools which help distributed projects on Github or GitLab do their work in the most efficient way possible.
 However, we are not aware of any popular tool which actually automates the Project Management part.
-We are here to complement the pallette of tools that any successful project is using, by **bringing automated project management to the table**.
+We are here to complement the palette of tools that any successful project is using, by **bringing automated project management to the table**.

 Our PM will take care of the following for you: